MareoRaft/basic-docker/README.md

 `docker run -i hello-world`

-The `-i` flag will allow you to see the output.
+The `-i` flag will allow you to see the output.  `-i` may not be necessary.

 ```dockerfile
 # pull from ubuntu18 base image